what is DAOs-guide

 How Does a DAO Work?

 Understanding the mechanics of how a DAO operates is crucial to grasping its significance in the DeFi space.
-Here’s where the friendly nature of blockchain technology comes into play, as we collaborate with one another in a trustless environment.
+It's like understanding the engine of a car.
+Here's where the friendly nature of blockchain technology comes into play, as we collaborate with one another in a trustless environment.
+Key components makes DAOs tick.

 Smart Contracts